Drug Distribution Defense Attorneys in Irvine

 Get Help from an Experienced Drug Distribution Lawyer in Irvine

 If you are facing prosecution for a drug distribution offense, you do not need to go through it alone.
 You have the right to an attorney who can help you understand the charges you are facing and the possible consequences of a conviction.
 A skilled drug distribution attorney can also help you investigate your case to determine whether the authorities followed the law with regard to your arrest or the search and seizure of evidence that the State may seek to use against you.
-The knowledgeable Irvine criminal defense lawyers at the Law Firm of Pilchman & Kay, P.L.C. are here for you if you have been accused of a drug crime.
+The knowledgeable Irvine criminal defense lawyers at the Law Office of Pilchman & Kay, A Professional Law Corporation, are here for you if you have been accused of a drug crime.

 You can reach us for a free consultation through our online form or at (949) 558-0042.
 We represent clients throughout Orange County, CA.